 • A letter of interest indicating the purpose for which the internship is requested.
 Tell about your background and your artistic ambitions.
 What do you hope to gain from an internship at Greenwich House Pottery?

 • A list of 2 professional or academic references with email addresses.

 For more information, contact us at 212-242-4106 or email@example.com

 Download internship program application information here.

-Greenwich House Pottery is hiring the following positions: Pottery Studio Tech, Pottery Studio Manager.
+Greenwich House Pottery does not have any open positions currently.
 If interested in a teaching, studio technician, or liaison position, feel free to apply.
 We don’t have additional openings at the moment, but will keep applications on file for when we do.
 For job details and application instructions, visit our recruitment page.